TechDossier/RED_HAWK/README.md

 Want to contribute to RED HAWK or point out something wrong?
 Just create a new issue here: https://github.com/Tuhinshubhra/RED_HAWK/issues/new
 I'd love to hear from you.

-# Support and Donations
-Found RED HAWK cool? well you could buy me a cup of tea ;) (no alcohol plz xD) just send any amount of donations (in BTC) to this address : **1NbiQidWWVVhWknsfPSN1MuksF8cbXWCku**

-Can't donate? well that's no problem just drop a **THANK YOU** this will motivate me to create more exciting stuffs for you ;)

 # TODOs

 - Make a proper update option ( Installs current version automatically )
 - Add more CMS to the detector
-- Improve The WordPress Scanner ( Add User, Theme & Plugins Enumeration )
+- Improve The WordPress Scanner ( Add User, Theme & Pugins Enumeration )
 - Create a web version of the scanner
 - Add XSS & LFI Scanner
 - Improve the Links grabber thingy under bloggers view